txt/ase19/docs/optimize.md

 ## Issues with Software Optimizers

-### Local Optima
+### Local Minima

 <img src="../etc/img/moment.gif" width=400 align=right>
-The above code chases down to lower and lower values... which makes this  a greedy search that can get trapped in local optima.
-There are several known solutions to the problem of local optima including
+The above code chases down to lower and lower values... which makes this  a greedy search that can get trapped in local minima.

+There are several known solutions to the problem of local minima including

 - Add restart-retries.
   - Restart to a random point and see if you get back to the old solution (if so, it really was the best).